top of page

 A2 7 Global Ethics

-Those pupils who do not opt for the GCE Religious Studies follow a modular programme designed to be a Programme for Christian Citizenship.
+Those students who do not opt for the GCE Religious Studies follow a modular programme designed to be a Programme for Christian Citizenship.
 The following modules are offered.

 • Spirituality